 Vacancies and Interviews

-If you receive notice that a member of your B&C is no longer able to serve, please contact the City Clerk’s Office immediately to allow them to create the staff recommendation to call for applications to fill that vacancy.
+If you receive notice that a member of your BCC is no longer able to serve, please contact the City Clerk’s Office immediately so we can prepare for recruitment.

 Once the deadline for applications has been closed, the City Clerk’s office will work with the Mayor and City Council to select applicants to move forward with an interview and select a date for candidates to be interviewed.